Principality of Kod: Vassalage under Moscow

 In late 1583, the stamp of agreement between the Russian state and Kod was established; while Kod would receive the lands of the former Principality of Belgorje, Alach allowed the construction of an Orthodox church in the capital.
 The first to be baptized in Kod was Alach's wife, renamed to the Russian name of Anastasia, but the native Khanty were reluctant to receive the Christian faith.
 In 1584, the Kod principality waged war against Pelym and Kondia.
 In 1585, Alach temporarily switched alliances to the Sibir Khanate to defeat Yermak Timofeyevich, his former ally.

 Despite this, the Kod reaffirmed their loyalty to Russia by distinguishing themselves in a decisive battle against Sibir's ally the Piebald Horde, a confederation of Ket and Selkup tribes.
-In 1593, with Alach passed away, his son Igichey led a contingent of Kod forces to the northernmost Principality of Obdorsk with Muscovite troops under voivode Peter Gorkachov.
+In 1593, with Alach dead, his son Igichey led a contingent of Kod forces to the northernmost Principality of Obdorsk with Muscovite troops under voivode Peter Gorkachov.
 In the same year, an especially fierce attack on the part of Kod was taken against Kondia and Pelym, with assistance from the Muscovite forces.
 In 1594, Pelym was annexed into Russia, and Kondia soon followed in 1599.

 For these victories, the Kod princes received not only rich bounties but also grants to settle lands within the modern day Beryozovsky and Tobolsky districts on February 18, 1594.
 Later that year, Igichey, heading a contingent of Kod soldiers, built the fortress of Surgut on the lands of the Principality of Bardak under orders of Tsar Feodor I. In 1598, Igichey led his forces to a second battle with the Piebald Horde, and later Prince of the Little Piebald Horde Kichei, capturing the Surgut Ob region in the process.
 In 1604, Kod forces partook in building the settlement of Tomsk on the former lands of the Eushtan Tatars.
 In 1607, Kod forces helped defeat an uprising led by former Obdorsk prince Vasily.
 In 1617, they helped conquer the northern Tungusic tribes and helped construct Makytsky prison near present day Yeniseysk.
 In 1620, they were dispatched to capture wartime exiles who were attempting to flee to Russia through the Urals.
-The last expedition which involved the Kod warriors was a dispatch to the Nizhnyaya Tunguska river, lasting from 1627 to 1630.
+The last expedition involving Kod warriors was a dispatch to the Nizhnyaya Tunguska river, lasting from 1627 to 1630.

 Gradually, internal conflict bubbled in the Principality of Kod, mainly between the princely nobles and the military nobility.
 The last prince of Kod and great-grandson of Alachev, Dmitry Mikhailovich Alachev, surrendered Kod to Russia and moved to Moscow with his family, receiving a title of nobility and feudal lands.
-As a result of the annexation of Kod to Russia, the entirety of the Yugra region is conquered at last.
+As a result of the annexation of Kod to Russia, the entirety of the Yugra region was conquered at last.